noorjsdivs/noorjsdivs/README.md

 📘 [Visit my blog](https://medium.com/@reactjsbd/) for in-depth articles and tutorials on web development.

 ### Build with me
-📘 [Visit my blog](https://www.reactbd.com/) for learning and building the stack with me.
+📘 [Find me in Web](https://www.reactbd.com/) for learning and building the stack with me.

 ---